Has it ever crossed your mind how CBD products are made?

 Organic Solvent Extraction

-Much like the Oil extraction, this type of method uses organic compounds as solvents.
+Much like the Oil extraction method, this type of method uses organic compounds as solvents.
 Organic compounds include butane, ethanol, hexane, ether, and methanol.

 For safety, we highly advise the Alcohol Extraction method as some of these organic solvents are highly flammable, especially when you do the extraction at home.
 The Alcohol extraction method is the safest and easiest way of extricating CBD.